'The Black Essex Flag' (2019). Image Tessa Hallmann and Southend Museums

 THE BLACK ESSEX FLAG

-The Black Essex Flag was developed during a four-month residency titled 'Black Girl Essex' at Firstsite over the summer of 2019.
+The design is a copy of the Flag of Essex, dating back to the 17th century and typically featuring three white Saxon swords with gold handles on a red field.
+The earliest references to the flag representing the county date back to the 17th century.
+It was developed during a four-month residency I titled 'Black Girl Essex' at Firstsite over the summer of 2019.
 The residency initiated a way to interrogate the term 'Essex Girl', which characterises women from Essex as 'unintelligent', 'promiscuous', and 'materialistic'.
-However, as the term historically references 'a white girl', the idea of prefixing Essex Girl with 'Black' seemed like a radical declaration that I felt compelled to unpack and explore, particularly as I had been living in the county for two decades and embarrassed about any association with the term.
-Moreover, I felt it was necessary to consider this exploration with other black folks in the county, which the residency allowed me to do.
+However, as the term historically references 'a white girl', the idea of prefixing Essex Girl with 'Black' seemed like a radical declaration that I felt compelled to unpack and explore, particularly as I had been living in the county for two decades and was embarrassed about any association with the term.
+Moreover, I felt it was necessary to consider this exploration with other black folks in the county, which the residency allowed me to do"

-Through discussions held with an intergenerational group of black folks living in Essex, the flag, along with a new film, 'Black Girl Essex: Here We Come, Look We Here' (2019), was conceived and first shown in the 'Super Black' (2019-20) exhibition at Firtstite.
+Through discussions held with an intergenerational group of black folks living in Essex, the flag, along with a new film, 'Black Girl Essex: Here We Come, Look We Here' (2019), was conceived and first shown in the 'Super Black' (2019-20) exhibition at Firstsite.

 Related works and links